[Recipe 2] ABC MUFFINS

 The first recipe is for a delicious Banana honey cake.
 Reserve some of the batter (see the ♦ orange diamonds for quantities) and you can bake a batch of ABC muffins at the same time.
 A’ is for apple, ‘B’ is for banana and ‘C’ is for chocolate, although the ‘C’ ingredient can be easily varied (see tips below recipe).

 These two recipes are a little different to my usual 1=2 meals as they can be cooked together.
 If you can’t fit the cake and muffins side by side in your oven, place the muffins on the middle shelf, and the cake below.
 When you remove the muffins after 25 minutes, move the banana cake up a shelf and continue baking.

-If you think your oven is not a good sharer though, you can bake the cake first while you prepare the muffins.
+Note: If your oven is not a good sharer, you can bake the cake first while you prepare the muffins.

 [Recipe 1] Banana honey cake

 250 grams (8 oz/2 sticks) butter, softened

 1 teaspoon cinnamon